Cook Islands Visa RequirementsFor Spain passport holders

 UTC-10

 Great news!
 Spain passport holders can enter Cook Islands without a visa for tourism or business purposes.
-You can stay up to 31 days within any 180-day period.
+You can stay up to 31 days.

 Entry Requirements